 The Directors are responsible for ensuring that in its conduct and operation the charitable company applies financial and other controls, which conform with the requirements both of propriety and of good financial management.
-They are also responsible for ensuring grants received from ESFA/DfE have been applied for the ble Att wood
+They are also responsible for ensuring grants received from ESFA/DfE have been applied for the purposes intended.